JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

 ## 6. Accessing the value at runtime

 Finally, the simplest step of all!
-Once we’ve done a build to populate the `BuildConfig`, we can just access our secret with `BuildConfig.API_KEY`.
+Once we've done a build to populate the `BuildConfig`, we can just access our secret with `BuildConfig.API_KEY`.
 Now, when GitHub actions runs our app can access the secret, and the build passes.

 [![](/wp-content/uploads/2020/10/0L626L8.png)](/wp-content/uploads/2020/10/0L626L8.png)

 ## Conclusion

-Whilst trying to find a way to store my secret, I was quite surprised there didn’t seem to be any complete guides around.
+Whilst trying to find a way to store my secret, I was quite surprised there didn't seem to be any complete guides around.
 The closest I could find was [an unvoted StackOverflow post](https://stackoverflow.com/a/62296987/608312) that had most of the information, and still required figuring a few things out!

-Currently this post’s method only covers the case where there’s 1 secret to store.
-If multiple are needed, a quick solution would be just manually adding more to each step, but I’m sure it’s not ideal.
+Currently this post's method only covers the case where there's 1 secret to store.
+If multiple are needed, a quick solution would be just manually adding more to each step, but I'm sure it's not ideal.

 GitHub actions is still (somewhat) new, but so far it definitely seems a strong contender to traditional CIs.
-The “actions” store seems an excellent way to share functionality between projects, and encourage a strong CI community.
+The "actions" store seems an excellent way to share functionality between projects, and encourage a strong CI community.
 Having simple tasks like checking out code and setting up the JAVA JDK as actions makes sure everyone is comfortable with the process, whilst keeping the build config readable.

 ## Resources